 Our Stay At &Beyond Kirkman’s Kamp

 Eight hundred kilometers is a long way to drive, especially in South Africa, but that’s what we did to get to &Beyond Kirkman’s Kamp.
 We arrived a bit dusty and tired but totally excited for the adventure that lay ahead.

 A Gracious Welcome

-Situated on Harry Kirkman’s 1920 homestead, the safari lodge is understated and elegant with authentic touches like framed antique photos and firearms as well as game mementos from the days when animals in the game reserve were hunted with guns instead of cameras.
+Situated on Harry Kirkman’s 1920 homestead, the safari lodge is understated and elegant with special details like framed antique photos and firearms as well as game mementos from the days when animals in the game reserve were hunted with guns instead of cameras.

 Though we had plenty of privacy during our stay, we mingled with a number of other guests from countries like Australia, the United Arab Emirates and the United States.
 We felt truly cosmopolitan in a world where safaris are a big event.

 &Beyond Kirkman’s Kamp has 18 air-conditioned suites, each with its own private veranda overlooking the Sand River and an ensuite bathroom.
 Luxury amenities include high-end bathroom products, free wi-fi and complimentary laundry service.

 During our stay, the suite was our own private oasis.
 After dusty, energy-sapping game drives, we enjoyed coming back to our suite and lounging on the big, plush bed and taking bubble baths in the claw foot bathtub.

 Not all lodges include air conditioning in an effort to connect guests with nature.
 We, however, wholeheartedly approve of the modern convenience.